 10. Frindle by Andrew Clements

 A delightful early chapter book that every boy in 3rd grade seems to love at my elementary school.
 Nicholas Allen invents the word “frindle” to replace the word “pen.”
-For him, it not really an act of rebellion, it’s more an outlet to explore the power of ideas.
-Frindle catches on much to the consternation of his Language Arts teacher, but is she really upset? [ages 7-10]
+For him, it is not really an act of rebellion, it’s more an outlet to explore the power of ideas.
+Frindle catches on much to the consternation of his Language Arts teacher, but is she really upset? [middle grade, ages 8 and up]

 9. The Extraordinary Adventures of Ordinary Basil by Wiley Miller

 A completely delightful story of a boy who finds adventure when a man in a hot air balloon passes by his window.
 The book has large print and illustrations so it’s perfect for reluctant boy readers.
-If he enjoys this book, there is a sequel, Attack of the Volcano Monkeys. [ages 7-10]
+If he enjoys this book, there is a sequel, Attack of the Volcano Monkeys. [middle grade, ages 8 and up]

 8. The Year of Miss Agnes by Kirkpatrick Hill

-Historical fiction about a teacher who comes to rural Alaska and changes the lives of her students. [ages 7-10]
+Historical fiction about a teacher who comes to rural Alaska and changes the lives of her students. [middle grade, ages 8 and up]

 7. The Seven Wonders of Sassafras Springs by Betty G. Birney

-When Eben McAllister is challenged by his pa to discover wonders in his small farming community, he finds the extraordinary in a doll, a bookcase, a saw, a table, a ship in a bottle, a woven cloth, and more. [ages 7-12]
+When Eben McAllister is challenged by his pa to discover wonders in his small farming community, he finds the extraordinary in a doll, a bookcase, a saw, a table, a ship in a bottle, a woven cloth, and more. [middle grade, ages 8 and up]

 6. A Year Down Yonder by Richard Peck

-is the Newbery Award winning book, and it’s the sequel to A Long Way From Chicago.
+is the Newbery Award-winning book, and it’s the sequel to A Long Way From Chicago.
 While this book is set in a small country bumpkin town during the Great Depression, it’s a hilarious story about fifteen-year-old Mary Alice who is sent to live with her Grandma for a year during the Great Depression while her parents get situated.
-Grandma Dowdel is a force to be reckoned with; her resourcefulness is matched by her heart of gold and Mary Alice’s year is filled with enough drama to fill a newspaper. [ages 8-12]
+Grandma Dowdel is a force to be reckoned with; her resourcefulness is matched by her heart of gold and Mary Alice’s year is filled with enough drama to fill a newspaper. [middle grade, ages 8 and up]

 5. A Long Way from Chicago by Richard Peck

 is from Mary Alice’s older brother’s perspective during their eight summers at Grandma Dowel’s farm and the antics they got into.
-It also gives a gentle history on how the Great Depression impacted their community. [ages 8-12] Fair Weather by Richard Peck.
+It also gives a gentle history of how the Great Depression impacted their community. [ages 8-12] Fair Weather by Richard Peck.
 Thirteen-year-old Rosie Beckett and her siblings’ lives are about to change forever when a distant aunt sends them tickets to visit her in Chicago to visit the 1893 World Fair.
-Not only are their adventures hilarious, butyou feel like you are stepping back in time and visiting the World Fair which would be ten times more amazing than our modern day equivalent of visiting Disney World & Epcot Center. [ages 8-12]
+Not only are their adventures hilarious, but you feel like you are stepping back in time and visiting the World Fair which would be ten times more amazing than our modern-day equivalent of visiting Disney World & Epcot Center. [middle grade, ages 8 and up]

 4. The Kite Fighters by Linda Sue Park

-Set in 15th century Korea, Korea’s Golden Age, two brothers — one skilled in kite making and the other skilled in kite flying — combine their skills to compete in a kite flying contest on behalf of the king. [ages 7-12]
+Set in 15th century Korea, Korea’s Golden Age, two brothers — one skilled in kite making and the other skilled in kite flying — combine their skills to compete in a kite-flying contest on behalf of the king. [middle grade, ages 8 and up]

 3. The Enormous Egg by Oliver Butterworth

 Twelve-year-old Nate Twitchell hatches a strange egg laid by one of the hens on his family farm that turns out to be a baby Triceratops.
-If you can imagine The Mysterious Tadpole by Stephen Kellogg made into a novel in the vein of Homer Price by Robert McCloskey then that would be The Enormous Egg. [ages 8-12]
+If you can imagine The Mysterious Tadpole by Stephen Kellogg made into a novel in the vein of Homer Price by Robert McCloskey then that would be The Enormous Egg. [middle grade, ages 8 and up]

 2. How to Eat Fried Worms by Thomas Rockwell

 Can Billy win the bet by eating a worm a day for fifteen days?
 This book has very short chapters with plenty of illustrations.
-The story is really appealing to boys. [ages 8-12]
+The story is really appealing to boys. [middle grade, ages 8 and up]

 1. Wonder by R. J. Palacio

-I think Wonder should be required reading for all elementary school kids because it inspires us all to be a better person.
-Author R. J. Palacio visited my town and I have the backstory on how this chapter book came about here.
+I think Wonder should be required reading for all elementary school kids because it inspires us all to be better people.
+Author R. J. Palacio visited my town and I have the backstory on how this chapter book came about here. [middle grade, ages 8 and up]

 And a few more …